cameronmurphy/bootstrap-menu-bundle/README.md

 -----
 Your menus are defined in `config/packages/bootstrap_menu.yaml`.

-Below is a very simple menu called `main` with with only a single 'Logout' link.
+Below is a very simple menu called `main` with only a single 'Logout' link.
 ```yaml
 bootstrap_menu:
   version: 5 # Optional, defaults to Bootstrap 5